Nitric Oxide Supplements: Uses & How They Work

 What Does Nitric Oxide Do?

-Nitric oxide is a molecule naturally produced inside your body that works as a type of signaling molecule for your cells and organs.
-In fact, it plays a role in almost every cellular and organ function in your body as it’s converted to nitrate.
+Nitric oxide is a gas naturally produced inside your body that works as a type of signalling molecule for your cells and organs.
+In fact, nitric oxide plays a role in almost every cellular and organ function in your body as it’s converted to nitrate.

-When soluble guanylate cyclase is activated, your blood vessels can relax, allowing for better blood flow to certain parts of your body.
+When soluble guanylate cyclase is active, your blood vessels can increase in size, allowing for better blood flow to certain parts of your body.

-That’s a lot of jargon to explain that nitric oxide helps blood move more easily to where it’s needed.
-And that’s really important for erections.
+That’s a lot of jargon to explain that nitric oxide helps blood more easily move to where it’s needed.
+And that’s really important when where you want the blood to go is into your penis for an erection.

 Does Nitric Oxide Help Sexually?